TonghanWang/DOP/README.md

-# Off-Policy Multi-Agent Decomposed Policy Gradients
+# DOP: Off-Policy Multi-Agent Decomposed Policy Gradients

 ## Note
-This codebase accompanies paper submission #4243 "**Off-Policy Multi-Agent Decomposed Policy Gradients**" and implements stochastic DOP.
+This codebase accompanies paper "**DOP: Off-Policy Multi-Agent Decomposed Policy Gradients**" ([Link](https://arxiv.org/abs/2007.12322)) and implements stochastic DOP.
 The implementation is based on [PyMARL](https://github.com/oxwhirl/pymarl) and [SMAC](https://github.com/oxwhirl/smac) codebases which are open-sourced.

 The implementation of the following methods can also be found in this codebase, which are finished by the authors of [PyMARL](https://github.com/oxwhirl/pymarl):